Transverse tori in Engel manifolds: The range and applications of the formal invariants

+(since $\lambda\cdot\mu=-1$).
+From Section~\ref{DeltaNu}, $\Delta_\nu$ is well-defined in $H^1(\Sigma)$ when $C$ pairs trivially with $H_3(M)$, and on $A=\langle\mu\rangle$ otherwise.
+Its divisibility $|l(K)|$ then distinguishes infinitely many transverse isotopy classes within the isotopy class determined by a given topological knot type of $K$ and fixed $C$.
+Varying the knot type of $K$, these are all transversely homotopic for a given $C$ (by the corresponding statement for transverse knots in $\R^3$).
+Note that changing $\Sigma$ by stabilizing $K$ is a special case of the procedure of Lemma~\ref{dnu}.

 \item[b)] We can now explicitly find even more classes realized as $\Delta_\nu$ of tori isotopic and transversely homotopic to a given $\Sigma$ as above.
 We arrange our transverse knot $K$ so that the total signed area enclosed by its front projection vanishes.
-(At the two points of extremal $x$ in a front projection, the tangent vectors cannot point directly downward, so they point upward and contribute area with opposite sign.
+(At the two points of extremal $x$ in the above front projection, the tangent vectors cannot point directly downward, so they point upward and contribute area with opposite sign.
 After rescaling $K$ sufficiently small in its required neighborhood, we can push one of these points outward to cancel the rest of the area.)
-Then the characteristic foliation of $\Sigma$ consists of circles representing $\mu$ in homology.
-Applying Corollary~\ref{halfplane} realizes all classes whose Poincar\'e duals have the form $2m\mu+(2n-l(K))\lambda$ with $m,n\in\Z$ and $n\ge0$.
-The last inequality can be weakened to $n\ge-\epsilon|m|$ for some small positive $\epsilon$ by perturbing $K$ to have front projection with nonzero signed area of either sign.
+Then the characteristic foliation of $\Sigma$ consists of circles representing $\mu$ in homology (since projecting $z$ out of $N$ is $\alpha$-Lagrangian, Section~\ref{Proj}).
+Applying Corollary~\ref{halfplane} realizes all classes of the form with $m,n\in\Z$ and $n\ge0$.
+The inequality can be weakened to $n\ge-\epsilon|m|$ for some small positive $\epsilon$ by perturbing $K$ to have front projection with nonzero signed area of either sign.
 (Then we can arrange closed leaves with any rational slope close to that of $\mu$.)
-The method of Theorem~\ref{cofinite} realizes all but finitely many classes congruent to $\lambda$ mod 2 by adding another half-plane.
+The method of Theorem~\ref{cofinite} realizes all but finitely many classes congruent to $\PD(\lambda)$ mod 2 by adding another half-plane.
 However, we have no obvious bound on the number of classes missed, and it isn't clear if the tori realizing the new half-plane are transversely homotopic to $\Sigma$.